gabriwl165/python-web-framework/README.md

             ))
 ```

-So, basically, we've refactored our `Server` and `Router` class to handle this new approach.
+So, basically, we've refactored our `Server` and `Router` classes to handle this new approach.

-Back to our `App` class, we can add another decorator to handle another kind of HTTP methods:
+Now, returning to our `App` class, we can add another decorator to handle different types of HTTP methods:
 ```python
 class App:
     def __init__(self):